mitmath/1806/README.md

 1. Go to [juliabox.org](https://juliabox.org).
 2. Click on the Sync tab.
 (If by chance it fails to load, try hitting refresh in the browser.)
-3. Paste `https://github.com/alanedelman/18.06_Spring_2015.git` in "Git Clone URL".
-Then click on the "+" button.
+3. Paste `https://github.com/alanedelman/18.06_Spring_2015.git` under "Git Clone URL". <br> Then click on the "+" button.
 4. Go the IJulia tab, refresh (upper right icon), and click on `18.06_Spring_2015`
 5. Enter your answers with Shift+Enter